felixbrucker/linux-miner/bin/claymore-zec/Readme!!!.txt

 -zpsw 	Password for ZCash pool, use "x" as password.

+-a	algoritm selection.
+Possible values: 0..3.
+0 - autodetect.
+You can also specify values for every card, for example "-a 0,3,1".
+Default value is "0".

 -i	mining intensity.
 Possible values: 0...8.
 0 - lowest intensity and CPU usage, 8 - maximal intensity.
 You can also specify values for every card, for example "-i 8,5,6".
 Default value is "6".

 -allpools Specify "-allpools 1" if miner does not want to mine on specified pool (because it cannot mine devfee on that pool), but you agree to use some default pools for devfee mining.